gharials/dev-path/docs/internet-web/web-pages.md

 To create a web page, a programmer has to create an HTML file for it, containing the content that she wants to show to the users.
 She may also create additional files, such as CSS files for styling the page and JavaScript files for adding interactivity to the page.
 We will learn about them later.
 Then all these files are put in an HTTP server's [static directory](./web-servers.md#serving-static-contents).
 It is a _one-time_ job.

-After that, whenever a user requests the web page, the server returns the HTML file.
+After that, whenever a user requests the web page, the server returns the HTML file and the CSS and JavaScript files [linked to it](#linking-resources-with-an-html-file).
 How a web server does it is explained in [How an HTTP server serves websites](./web-servers.md#how-an-http-server-serves-websites).
 In the following sections, we will see how HTML, CSS, and JavaScript work together to create a complete web page.

 ???+ info "The VSCode _Live Server_ extension"